Genre Fantasy Bestsellers through 1990

 Despite making that claim, though, I honestly and truly had no idea just how dominant they were.
 Here's how many distinct titles the other SFF publishers had on a bestseller list through 1990:

 • Tor Books2 SF titles (Greely, The God Game, 1987; & Piers Anthony, 1985).
-Although a dominant force in fantasy now, they were founded in 1981, and needed a while to take off.
+Founded in 1981, Tor needed a little while before becoming the powerhouse they are now.

-• DAW Books: 1 title (Tad Williams, Stone of Farewell, 1990); fantasy this time, but given that they'd been around since 1972 and boasted Marion Zimmer Bradley's Darkover series, that's pretty damning.
+• DAW Books: 1 title (Tad Williams, Stone of Farewell, 1990).
+Yes, despite being around since 1972 and boasting Marion Zimmer Bradley's Darkover series, Williams was their first bestseller.

 • Warner5 titles.
 This inclusion's iffy since none of their books are originals.
 They're all novelizations like Alien, Starman, Aliens (Alan Dean Foster), and Batman (Craig Shaw Gardner).